GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

  - Before implementing your strategy with real money, consider backtesting it using historical data.
 This can provide insights into how your chosen risk management approach would have performed in various market conditions.

 ### Adjust Risk for Correlated Assets
  - If you have multiple trades across correlated currency pairs, be cautious about the potential for increased risk.
-Adjust your position sizes accordingly to account for correlation and avoid overexposure.
+Adjust your lot sizes accordingly to account for correlation and avoid overexposure.

 ## Risk Management Principles:
 ### Preservation of Capital